thomas-pommier-epi/whanos/docs/Link_a_Project.md

 Connect to jenkins with the user `admin` and the password you defined earlier in `JENKINS_USER_PASSWORD` variable in the `.env` file.

-From the dashboard, click the green arrow from the workflow `link-project`.
+From the dashboard, click the green arrow logo on the right of the workflow `link-project`.

 You have multiple possibilities